heeramk9-maker/a1-visual-appearance-analysis/experience.md

 - Avoid re-processing identical images
 - Support cache invalidation by model or prompt version

-### 4. Stronger Validation and Testing
+### 5. Stronger Validation and Testing (Updated)

-Expand testing beyond structural validation to include:

-- Golden test cases with expected visual outcomes
-- Regression tests for prompt changes
-- Stress tests using noisy or ambiguous images

-### 5. Multi-Provider Fallback Strategy

-Formalize support for multiple vision providers by:

-- Implementing automatic fallback logic
-- Comparing outputs across providers
-- Calibrating confidence scores per model
+Testing has been extended and developer ergonomics improved:

+- A `conftest.py` helper ensures pytest can import the `app` package and local tests easily.
+- Additions include async pipeline tests and cache-focused tests.

 ### Final Reflection

-Rather than aiming for feature completeness, this project focuses on demonstrating **clear reasoning, modular design, and safe AI integration**.
-With more time, the priority would be improving scale, UX, and operational robustness while preserving the core principles of transparency and correctness.
+This project prioritizes **clear reasoning, modular design, safe AI integration, and developer ergonomics**.
+The recent observability and testing improvements make the repo easier to run and verify while keeping the core pipeline unchanged and stable.